Saturation of algebraic surfaces: Saturated open subspaces

 Suppose the contrary, so $mD$ for some $m>0$ is a fibre of a fibration $Y\to B$.
 Let $F\neq mD$ be another fibre, and let $E_{i}=\pi^{-1}(p_i)$ be the exceptional curve over $p_i$.
 Then $F$ is disjoint from $D$ and satisfies $F\cdot E_i=mD\cdot E_i=m$.
 So $R\de\pi_{*}F$ meets $C$ only in the points $p_{1},\dots,p_{n}$, with multiplicity $m$, i.e.\ $R|_{C}=m\sum_{i=1}^{n}p_{i}$.
 Therefore, the linear equivalence $R\sim mC$ restricts to a linear equivalence $m\sum_{i=1}^{n}p_{i}\sim m\sum_{i=1}^{n}q_{i}$.
 We obtain the equality $m\sum_{i=1}^{n}(p_i-q_i)=0$ in $\Pic^{0}(C)$ contradicting the choice of the points $p_1,\dots, p_n$. \end{proof}

 \begin{REM}[Case $\kk=\mathbb{F}_{p}^{\textnormal{alg}}$] Assume that $\kk$ is an algebraic closure of a finite field.
 Then every surface is schematic, cf.\ \cite[Corollary 2.11]{Art1}.
-Indeed, let $X$ be a normal surface, taking its normal compactification we can assume that it is proper.
+Indeed, let $X$ be a surface, taking its normal compactification we can assume that it is proper.
 Let $\pi\colon Y\to X$ be a resolution as in Proposition \ref{prop:resolution}\ref{item:resolution-exists}.
 The exceptional divisor of $\pi$ is negative definite, so it can be contracted in the category of schemes by \cite[Proposition 2.9(B)]{Art1}, as needed.

-Therefore, in this case the notion of saturation introduced in Definition \ref{def:saturation} coincides with the scheme-saturation from \cite{BodBon5}.
-However, Example \ref{ex:scheme-sat} shows that whenever $\kk$ is not an algebraic closure of a finite field, Definition \ref{def:saturation} is strictly more restrictive. \end{REM}
+Therefore, in this case the notion of saturation introduced in Definition \ref{def:saturation} coincides with the scheme-saturation studied in \cite{BodBon5}.
+However, Examples in Section \ref{ssec:examples-scheme-sat} show that whenever $\kk$ is not an algebraic closure of a finite field, Definition \ref{def:saturation} is strictly more restrictive. \end{REM}